 Dill is popular both as a fresh herb and when dried.
 You will find it in recipes from Eastern Europe as well as in a few classic American dishes.
 It is one of those rare ingredients that enhances a dish’s visual appeal and its flavor to equal degrees.
 If you are trying to decide which for of dill is right for you, keep in mind that each offers its own set of benefits and drawbacks.
-We will take a look at how fresh and dried dill compare in the SPICEography Showdown below.
+Let’s compare the two.

 How does fresh dill differ from dried dill?

-As with most herbs, the drying process for dill concentrates its flavor as the moisture is removed.
 One of the main flavor differences between dried and fresh dill is that the dried dill’s flavor is more concentrated than the fresh.
-As a result, you will use less of the fresh herb in a dish than you would the dried.
+As with most dried herbs, the drying process for dill concentrates its flavor as the moisture is removed.
+Simply, you will need to use more of the fresh herb in a dish than you would the dried.

 Fresh dill and dried dill are the same plant, which makes them the best substitutes for each other; however, this does not mean that they are perfectly interchangeable.

 As mentioned above, fresh dill is not as concentrated as the dried version.
 The difference in pungency means that you will have to adjust your measurements when making a substitution.
 If you are using fresh dill in place of dried dill, you have to use more of it.
 Most experts recommend three times as much – for instance, 1 teaspoon of dried dill for each tablespoon of fresh (since a tablespoon is three teaspoons.)

 Similarly, you should use a third of the amount required in the recipe when you are using dried dill in place of fresh.

 –> Learn More: What’s A Good Dill Substitute?

 When should you use fresh dill and when should you use dried?